j6barajas/se_project_coffeeshop/README.md

 # Triple Peaks Coffee Shop

-This is the second project of the Software Engineering program at TripleTen.
+This is an introductory project of the Software Engineering program at TripleTen.
 It was created using HTML and CSS, based on the design brief.

 ## Project features